gnikyt/http_shopify_webhook/README.md

     FUNCTIONS

     func WebhookVerify(key string, fn http.HandlerFunc) http.HandlerFunc
-        Public webhook verify function wrapper.
+        Public webhook verify wrapper.
 Can be used with any framework tapping into net/http.
 Simply pass in the secret key for the Shopify app.
+Example:
-        Example: `WebhookVerify("abc123", anotherHandler)`.
+        `WebhookVerify("abc123", anotherHandler)`.

-    func WebhookVerifyRequest(key string, w http.ResponseWriter, r *http.Request) (ok bool)
+    func WebhookVerifyRequest(key string, w http.ResponseWriter, r *http.Request) bool
         Webhook verify request from HTTP.
 Returns a usable handler.
 Pass in the secret key for the Shopify app and the next handler.`